source-foundry/Hack/README.md

 We welcome contributions of new alternate glyph styles in the alt-hack repository.
 Design something new that works well with rest of the typeface and submit a pull request to the alt-hack repository so that others can use it in their custom builds.

 Detailed build instructions are available on the [alt-hack repository README.md](https://github.com/source-foundry/alt-hack).
+Font renaming instructions to support side-by-side installs with upstream Hack are available below.

 ### Line spacing adjustments